-World Sailing Offshore Special Regulations APPENDIX L - Model Keel and Rudder Inspection Procedure
+APPENDIX L Model Keel and Rudder Inspection Procedure

-The model form is not the only means of meeting the needs of OSR 3.02.3 Evidence of Periodic Structural Inspection, Organising Authorities may develop on-line forms.
+The model form is not the only means of meeting the needs of OSR 3.02.3 Evidence of Periodic Structural Inspection, Organizing Authorities may develop on-line forms.

-Category 0,1,2 Structural Inspection of a boat shall be completed by a qualified person both internally (may be in the water) and externally (out of the water).
+Structural Inspection of a boat shall be completed by a qualified person both internally (may be in the water) and externally (out of the water).
 The purpose of this inspection is to identify and report to the Owner the condition of the keel and keel structure observed during this inspection.
-Category 3 inspection: from 1 January 2023 the Owner/representative shall inspect the integrity of the keel and rudder.
 It is the responsibility of the Owner to undertake any repairs.